jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 ---

-COMPLETED: Medications related to heat-related mortality using machine learning 💊🥵 [2024]
+[Completed] Medications related to heat-related mortality using machine learning (2026) 💊🥵
 -------------------
-*As part as of a research internship at UBC and BC Centre for Disease Control*
+*As part as of a research internship at UBC and BC Centre for Disease Control, funded by MES and BCCDC.*

 - Analyzing medications increasing heat-related mortality during the 2021 heat dome
 - Using case-crossover and case-only design with linked health data

 *Related publications* : [Papers #14](https://jeremieboudreault.github.io/publications/)

-Heat-related health and economic effects using data science 🌇 [2021-2025]
+[Completed] Heat-related health and economic effects using data science (2021-2025) 🌇
 -------------------

 *As part of my Ph.
-D. at INRS and my research internships at INSPQ*
+D. at INRS and my research internship at INSPQ, funded by Ouranos, NSERC, CIHR and INSPQ.*

 - Modelling the heat-related health impacts using machine and deep learning models
 - Estimating the heat burden and associated health costs with projected climate change